ricardoscr/ricardoscr.github.io/_portfolio/exploratory-analysis.md

 ## Time Series Analysis of Milk Production

-This analysis is intended to explain the Time Series analysis performed on a dataset containing information about Milk Production.
+This work is intended to explain a Time Series analysis performed on a dataset containing information about Milk Production.
 The idea is to analyze trend and seasonality of the production of Milk from 1995 until 2013, decomposing the time series and analysing the remainder.
 After that we also create a model to forecast the production of 2014.

 The analysis show that the time series is not stationary, as it has a trend, and that after removing trend and season efftects, the remainder of the decomposition is ARMA(1,0).
 The forecasting for 2014 showed good results with milk production data with confidence intervals reasonably small compared to the means.